Professors are feeling isolated and exhausted, and are still without university-wide directives on what ‘flexible work’ actually means for them

 Although she says her department has been understanding and offered extra teaching assistant support, Phinney says she’s not sure what could be done at a university level, especially because she doesn’t have the “the energy or the time to log into another session.”

 To recharge, Phinney says she’s been taking Friday evenings to drive the long way to get groceries, blasting music in her car.
-Other than speaking to a few other colleagues with kids briefly, she says she hasn’t been able to talk to anyone at the university about it.
+Other than speaking briefly to a few other colleagues with kids, she says she hasn’t been able to talk to anyone at the university about it.

 “It’s been isolating in so many ways … I’ve just come to [the realization] that this is what it is.
 And every single day, you just have to get up and you get through it.”

 At a department-wide workshop to transition instructors to remote learning, journalism professor Joyce Smith says a non-Ryerson guest speaker described taking care of children as a “personal problem.”

 “[He insinuated] we shouldn’t inflict our personal problems on our students, which is a pretty retrograde way of thinking about caring for small human beings, I think, and their importance to society,” Smith says.

 Smith is a single mother of a five-year-old daughter.
 At the workshop, she says she had raised the issue of how real-time online lecturing may be difficult for people taking care of children at home.